Népszínház Street 37: History

-The building was built between 1909 and 1911, with signs of Art Nouveau and Art déco, on the behalf of Ármin Goldberger and his wife based on the plans of Béla Löffler and Sándor Löffler.
+The building was built between 1909 and 1911, with signs of Art Nouveau and Art Deco, on the behalf of Ármin Goldberger and his wife based on the plans of Béla Löffler and Sándor Löffler.
 The Löffler brothers, Sándor "Samu" Löffler (1877, Budapest – 1962, Melbourne) and Béla Löffler (1880, Budapest – the end of the 1930s, probably Jerusalem), were architects in the turn of the century, in the early modernist era.

 In 1906, they opened an architectural office in Budapest and with many of their works contributed to Budapest's cultural history and its cityscape, e.g.: 37 Népszínház Street, Magda Udvar in Mátyás tér 4.
 Their most famous work is the plan of the orthodox Synagogue of Kazincy Street, finished in 1913, with which they gained acknowledgement and publicity.
 The Löffler brothers became sought-after and successful architects of Budapest.

 The building was a so-called "Yellow-star house".
 The yellow-star houses were buildings in Budapest, which were appointed as residence for Jews, under the regulation 1944-IX/147.501-514 issued on 16 June 1944.
 The origin of the name is that under the regulation the entrance of the buildings had to be marked with the Star of David.
 Also in accordance with this regulation the Jews were obligated to wear yellow-stars as well.

 The picture "37 Népszínház Street – first façade plan 1909" shows the first draft made by the architects, which was rejected.
 It's not so "common", but on several occasions the investor did not like the first draft and requested a completely new façade from the architects.